adullact/puppet-wordpress/REFERENCE.md

 Data type: `Pattern['^/']`

-The PATH where the wpcli tools is deployed.
+The PATH where the WP-CLI tools is deployed.

 ##### `settings`